feliciaiveliz/100-days-of-ruby/log.md

 **Time Spent**: 2+ hours

 **Thoughts:** I'm proud of myself for making it this far.
 I just need to keep going and not get so worried about failing all the damn time.

+### Day 14: June 27, 2019 - Thursday

+**Today's Progress**
+ * Finished notes on coding tips
+ * Started Rock, Paper, Scissors game

+**Time Spent**: 7 hours

+**Thoughts:** Today i felt frustrated.
+I wrote out pseudo-code and notes for the game and I was confident going in, but then realized that I couldn't figure it out.
+I spent time looking at our peoples code, feeling strange because their code looked good and I couldn't figure out why mine didn't.
+I found that simple things took a lot of mental effort and I just don't know what to do.